stormpath/stormpath-console-guide/source/administration.rst

 Managing Tenant Administrators
 ==============================

 This link will bring you to the `Tenant Administrators <https://api.stormpath.com/ui2/index.html#/admins>`__ page.
 Here you will find a list of Accounts that have Administrator status within your Tenant.
+In Stormpath, Administrator Accounts are any Accounts in the "Stormpath Administrators" Directory.
 On this page you can:

 - Search for Administrators in the top-right search box
 - Add new Administrators using the "Add Administrator" button (see :ref:`below <admin-adding-admins>`)